 You’ll compete 1,260 hours for a minimum of 36 weeks of practice.
 You might also choose to work part-time (15 or more hours per week), but you’ll still need to complete 1,260 hours in total.

-80% of the hours will need to be in direct client contact, while the other 20% may be made up of administrative duties, consulting with your supervisor or families of patients, or developing treatment plans.
+At least 80% of the hours must be in direct client contact, while the other 20% may be made up of administrative duties, consulting with your supervisor or families of patients, and developing treatment plans.

-Your conditional license will expire after a year, at which time you may apply for renewal if you haven’t completed your clinical fellowship.
+Your conditional license will expire after a year.
+You’ll need to apply for a one-time renewal if you haven’t completed your clinical fellowship within this time frame.

 Step 3.
 Pass the National SLP Exam and Consider Earning the CCC-SLP Credential

-The test will touch on foundational topics that you covered in your graduate courses as well as clinical, diagnostic, and screening procedures that you learned through your supervised clinical experience.
+The test is designed to test your knowledge of the foundational topics that you covered in your graduate courses as well as clinical, diagnostic, and screening procedures.
 These topics will include:

 - Etiology of speech, including psychogenic and developmental factors